syncfusion-content/js-api-docs/api/js/ejPivotGrid.md

 ### valueSortSettings.headerText `string`
 {:#members:valueSortSettings-headerText}

-Contains the headers of the specific column to which value sorting is applied.
+Contains the header of the specific column to which value sorting is applied.

 >**Note**: This is applicable only for the relational datasource.